Aadhaar best way to prevent money laundering, Centre tells SC

 The court had refused to pass an interim order extending the deadline of March 31 for linking of Aadhaar with the welfare schemes where benefits are transferred to citizens from the Consolidated Fund of India.

-The bench is hearing on clutch of petitions challenging the constitutional validity of Aadhaar and its enabling 2016 law.
+The bench is hearina g on clutch of petitions challenging the constitutional validity of Aadhaar and its enabling 2016 law.